StefFrustagli/sfrustagli-freelance-journalist/TESTING.md

 - Accessibility: 96
 - Best practises: 100
 - SEO: 100

+Since the hero image is already in a *webp* format, I've decided not to make any further changes for the time being.

 ![Test result: 88 Performance, 96 Accessibility, 100 Best Practices, 100 SEO](https://i.ibb.co/XLMpCgN/Screenshot-2023-08-30-at-19-48-52.png)

-The result, with a desktop setup, wes the following:
+The result, with a desktop setup, was the following:
 - Performance: 99
 - Accessibility: 96
 - Best practises: 100